 - Kesar to garnish(optional)

-- Add sugar, pineapple pieces and roasted cloves and cook covered until fluffy.
+- Add the cooked pineapple pieces and roasted cloves and sugar and cook covered until fluffy.

 - Garnish with fried cashews and a few strands of kesar/ saffron.
 Serve hot.